LittleJohnAU/matomo-redirector/README.md

 ![Folder structure](https://res.cloudinary.com/league-of-true-love/image/upload/v1599754872/folders.jpg)

-**NB: It will capture external links (i.e. someotherdomain.com) as events in Matomo.
-I use this just for short urls to my primary domain.**

 It also has an HTML template for outputting the errors.
 If you create your own template, just make sure you add `{{error}}` where you want it to go.

 ## INSTALLING: